dingsen2/micronutrient-radar/docs/product-spec.md

    *Answer: Server-side for consistency and reduced client load*
 5. Monetisation: affiliate links in v1 or wait for ≥10 k MAU?
    *Answer: Wait for 10k MAU to maintain user trust*
-6. What is the backup strategy for OCR service?
+6. What is the backup strategy for LLM service?
-   *Answer: Fallback to cloud OCR if local OCR fails, with user consent*
+   *Answer: Fallback to alternative LLM provider if primary fails, with user consent*
 7. How do we handle seasonal produce variations?
    *Answer: Use USDA seasonal data to adjust nutrient values*